What is the Firm Dashboard, and why was it built?

 Who can access the Firm Dashboard in Clio Manage?

-The Firm Dashboard is available to those on the Boutique and Elite(North America) and Loyalty(EMEA) account plans.
+The Firm Dashboard is available to those on the Boutique and Elite(North America) account plans.

 Owners, administrators and individuals with reporting permissions have access to the Firm Dashboard.